+- a.
 The basic week of service for an administrative employee shall be not more than forty (40) hours.
-A week of service shall consist of five (5) eight (8) hour workdays, nine/eighty work week (eight (8) nine (9) hour workdays and one (1) eight (8) hour workday in a two-week period), or four (4) ten (10) hour workdays, including mealtime, or any other arrangement agreeable to Local 1604 and the Employer and not detrimental to the efficient rendering of duties.
+A week of service shall consist of five (5) eight (8) hour workdays, nine/eighty work week (eight (8) nine (9) hour workdays and one (1) eight (8) hour workday in a two-week period), or four (4) ten (10) hour workdays, including mealtime, or any other arrangement agreeable to Local 1604 and the Employer and not detrimental to the efficient rendering of duties. - b.
+The administrative workweek starts at 0001 Monday morning unless it is stated otherwise, such as for a 9/80 schedule.

-Transfers (reference Article(s) 16, 17 and Appendix "C")
+12.3 Transfers (reference Article(s) 16, 17 and Appendix "C")

-- Platoon to Platoon: When an employee is transferred from one platoon to another platoon, there will be a minimum of forty-eight (48) hours off between the last shift assigned on the old platoon and the first shift worked on the new platoon.
-During this forty-eight (48) hours off the employee is not eligible for BCEX. - Platoon to Administrative Assignment: When an employee is transferred from a platoon schedule to an Administrative Assignment (non-platoon schedule), there will be a minimum of forty-eight (48) hours off between the last shift assigned on the old platoon schedule and the first day worked on the new Administrative Assignment.
-During this forty-eight (48) hours off the employee is not eligible for BCEX. - Administrative Assignment to Platoon: When an employee is transferred from an Administrative Assignment to a platoon schedule, there will be a minimum of forty-eight (48) hours off between the last day assigned on the old Administrative Assignment and the first shift worked on the new platoon.
-During this forty-eight (48) hours off the employee is not eligible for BCEX.
+- a.
+When employees are transferred between platoon duty and administrative duty, accrual rates (defined elsewhere in this agreement) affecting sick leave and vacation leave change.
+The parties acknowledge that the process of reconciling the status of employees who are transferred between platoon duty and non-platoon duty with regard to accrued sick leave, and vacation leave, shall make use of the appropriate conversion factors as set forth in Appendix "C". - b.
+Platoon to Platoon: When an employee is transferred from one platoon to another platoon, there will be a minimum of forty-eight (48) hours off between the last shift assigned on the old platoon and the first shift worked on the new platoon.
+During this forty-eight (48) hours off the employee is not eligible for mandatory overtime or BCEX. - c.
+Platoon to Administrative Assignment: When an employee is transferred from a platoon schedule to an Administrative Assignment (non-platoon schedule), there will be a minimum of forty-eight (48) hours off between the last shift assigned on the old platoon schedule and the first day worked on the new Administrative Assignment.
+During this forty-eight (48) hours off the employee is not eligible for mandatory overtime or BCEX. - d.
+Administrative Assignment to Platoon: When an employee is transferred from an Administrative Assignment to a platoon schedule, there will be a minimum of forty-eight (48) hours off between the last day assigned on the old Administrative Assignment and the first shift worked on the new platoon.
+During this forty-eight (48) hours off the employee is not eligible for mandatory overtime or BCEX.